Fit as a Mama Bear

 Build strength in your glutes and develop more power with these glute-based workout finishers.

-These gluetues Maximus burnouts are all done in under 5 minutes and use weights to really push your muscles to the next level (learn more about resistance training benefits and what a glute burnout is).
+These gluteus maximus burnouts are all done in under 5 minutes and use weights to really push your muscles to the next level (learn more about strength training benefits).

 The Benefits Of Strong Glutes

 Most people strive to grow glutes because they look good (and they do).
-However, strong glutes help with so much more day-to-day than aesthetics (read more on why you need strong glutes).
-Some of the best benefits of glute training are:
+However, strong glutes help with so much more day-to-day than aesthetics (glute training benefits).
+Some of the best benefits of glute training at home are:

 Posture: Glutes are one of the biggest pieces of the puzzle when it comes to improving posture.